8 Top Tips for Becoming a Better Sales Person

 Whilst we might not all be top sales performers, it’s important to grasp that selling is part common sense, part sales techniques, and part a genuine understanding of the dynamics of how we all function and what we want from the transaction.

 Below are our 8 Top Tips for Becoming a Better Salesperson

-Do you like talking to people that are dull, uninspiring and unmotivated?
+Do you like talking to people that are dull, uninspiring, and unmotivated?
 You wouldn’t spend long at a party with that sort of individual.
 It’s the same on the phone or face to face.
-If you sound uninterested, speak in a monotone fashion and show little or no motivation, there’s fat chance of you delivering a result.
+If you sound uninterested, speak in a monotone fashion, and show little or no motivation, there’s a fat chance of you delivering a result.
 You need to be upbeat but not over-enthusiastic or the prospect will wonder what hit them.
-You are often the first contact that a prospective customer is with your organisation.
+You are often the first contact that a prospective customer is with your organization.
 Therefore, to them, you are the business.
 It makes sense then to make sure every interaction is positive and that you put a sincere smile on your face.
-In cold-calling terms, an often used expression is ‘smile when you dial.’
+In cold-calling terms, an often-used expression is ‘smile when you dial.’
 A smile transmits positive energy.
 Achieve that and you’ll see the positive outcomes increase.